 - Renaming types- you can rename PTO types to change what your workers see when they submit Time Off requests.
 However, when you look at balances or pull reports from Zenefits, the names will reflect the Zenefits given name for each type (Vacation, Sick, or Personal Leave).

 - Which type should I use?
 If you use the Vacation type, Time Off liabilities will calculate automatically.
 If your company only uses one type for all paid time off, it is a best practice to use the Vacation type in Zenefits.

-- Not counted reasons and payroll - Not Counted reasons will not feed into Payroll as paid time off.
+- Not counted reasons and payroll - Not Counted reasons will not feed into Payroll or Time & Attendance as paid time off.

 - Paid Time Off

 - Personal Leave